raeslab/GMMs/README.md

                                           Defaults to 1
     --Xdistribute                         Experimental feature - When an ortholog is shared, distribute its abundance by the count of sharing modules.

-Licensed under a 3-clause BSD License, https://github.com/raeslab/GMMs/blob/master/LICENSE
+Licensed under an Academic Non-commercial Software License Agreement, https://github.com/raeslab/GMMs/blob/master/LICENSE
 </pre>